Querent-ai/realm/e2e/README.md

    - Verify model path in server configuration

 3. **WASM errors:**
-   - Check that WASM module is built: `cargo build --target wasm32-unknown-unknown`
+   - Check that the WASM module is built (see the main build documentation for instructions)
    - Verify WASM path in server configuration